 At the core of our marketplace sits the technology that facilitates high volume of transactions as well as interaction with marketplace sellers.
 There are several pieces to this and it includes building seller portals, financial and reconciliation systems, customer service processes to deal with customer enquiries, monitoring data to improve performance of sellers.
 This is in addition to an entire data platform that provides sellers with information about their performance and how they can improve.

-One of the key technologies we use for our marketplace is Mirakl which also supports marketplaces such as Best Buy Canada and Walmart Mexico.
+One of the key technologies we use for our marketplace is Mirakl which also supports marketplaces such as Best Buy Canada and Kroger.
 In the 2018 Mirakl Summit Catch won the Fastest Launch award.
 According to Mirakl, Catch had the fastest launch in terms of growth and total GTV in all of their marketplaces launched to date.

 This is a result of the great work that the tech team has done as well as the business development team and Marketplace management.